Breakfast at Smithfield Market

 This image is not new and, for that matter, nor is it that old.
 Well, this within the scheme of things.

 I recently flighted this image over at www.LeicaShots.com with something of a story behind the image.
-Will more or less repeat that story here.
+I’ll more or less repeat that story here.

-I had been working at Smithfield Market through the night.
-By “working” I mean I was working on a self-assigned social documentary project and doing my photography there.
+Prior to taking this picture, I had been working at the Smithfield Market throughout the night.
+By “working” I mean I was working on a self-assigned social documentary photo project and doing my photography there.

-The first time I ever encountered the market was during the day some time.
-The place pretty derelict and abandoned.
-Meaning to say the place was closed and not a sole in sight.
-Didn’t think much about it.
-Then, from time to time, the place would pop up in the local news which had me looking – as in doing research in the local business library.
-This coupled with the fact that I may have through there one evening either on my way to or from the Barbican Centre.
-At this time of day the place was now alive and pulsating.
+The first time I ever encountered the market was during the day some time and this was a few years back.
+The seemed place pretty derelict and abandoned.
+Meaning to say, the place was closed and, save for a scattering of pigeons, there was not a soul in sight.
+At the time, didn’t think much further about the place.
+Then, from time to time, the market or, events around its precinct, would pop up in the local news.
+This got me curious and had me doing some research in the local business library.
+Couple this with the fact that I may have passed through there one evening either on my way to or from the Barbican Centre.
+At this time, with the darkness of night coming on, the place was now alive and pulsating.

 Back to this picture.
 Other than the pubs in the area, there were several places where you could pick up a cup of strong tea and a good working man’s sandwich.
-I discovered there was a sit down greasy spoon in the basement of one of the market halls.
-At that time of the morning I needed something to eat and wanted to sit down.
+In my wonderings around the market – having spent nearly two weeks there working on this documentary project – I discovered that there was a sit-down “greasy spoon” restaurant in the basement of one of the market halls.
+In the early hours of the – sometime before sunrise – I really needed something to eat and also, wanted to sit down.

 I ambled down to the joint.
 It was small – a serving counter and a couple of Formica topped tables.
-After picking up my order took up a seat opposite these gents.
+After picking up my order, I took up a seat opposite these gents.
 The gent in the middle was quite talkative.
 The other two, less so – both being immigrants.

 This shot was almost one of those stolen moments.
 I had finished my snack.
 In reaching for my gear, looked at the situation in front on me.
 In the process of excusing and extracting myself from the table, I looked at the gent in the middle, picked up my Leica and asked, “May I”?
 At that moment, his companion to the right threw his arm around his shoulder and this was the shot.
 The gent on the left just carried on eating

 So, that’s the story behind the making of this picture.
-The other thing to look at here is, what is the appeal of this image?
+The other thing to look at here is this, what is the appeal of this image?
 Like all else, this question is a little subjective and – as they say – your mileage may vary.

 I’ve always enjoyed the contrast in this image – between the 2 gents on the right hamming it up and the gent on the left not batting an eyelid – just tucking into his breakfast.